-The Bonds have been purchased from the County at public sale by a ("Underwriter").
+The Bonds have been purchased from the County at a public ("Underwriter").
 The Underwriter has purchased the Bonds in accordance with the Notice of Sale at a purchase price of .
 The Bonds are being offered for sale at the yields set forth on the cover page of this Official Statement, which yields may be changed from time to time by the Underwriter without notice.
+The Underwriter is obligated to purchase all of the Bonds if any of the Bonds are purchased.